 If you live near a meditation center, make sure to attend at least a little of this meditation for the rewards on this day far exceed the efforts.
 If you are “inconveniently located,” consider joining our Virtual Community, which will offer a variety of uplifting programs in preparation for Christmas including the Christmas meditation itself.

 This Christmas season, may Christ be born anew in the cradle of our consciousness!

 Celebrate the holiday season with your Ananda family online as we dive deeply into the inspiration of Christ and our own higher Self.
 Experience the power of community as we come together for some of the most inspiring events of the year.
 Broadcasting live from Ananda Village, a Virtual Community subscription reserves for you a front row seat to the following holiday events:

-- Special holiday satsang with Nayaswamis Jyotish and Devi: Christ Consciousness As a Living Reality
+- Special 2-part holiday workshop with Nayaswamis Jyotish and Devi: How to Love and Be Loved

 - Christmas Concert

 - Special Satsangs dedicated to the Divine Mother and The New Year.